 VW ID.4 Competition (As An Electric Tow Car)

-Now, in the reveal event, VW was very keen to point out that the ID.4 is ‘best in class’, making reference to several ICE compact SUVs from Toyota, Honda etc. Furthermore, they made no comparisons/references to any other electric vehicle, and VW has implied the ID.4 is not intended to compete against the Tesla Model Y, a fellow all-electric hatchback which can tow.
+Now, in the reveal event, VW was very keen to point out that the ID.4 is ‘best in class’, making reference to several ICE compact SUVs from Toyota, Honda etc. However, they made no comparisons/references to any other electric vehicle, and VW has implied the ID.4 is not intended to compete against the Tesla Model Y, a fellow all-electric hatchback that can tow.

 VW would state that the ID.4 may not have the range/features of the Tesla Model Y because its a cheaper more affordable car, which is true, sort of.
 Again, I’m focusing on this from a towing perspective, therefore I’m not referring to the cheapest versions of the ID.4.
 I’m interested in that 2,700 lb towing capacity currently only found on the AWD versions.

-So if we look at the ID.4 AWD Pro, that has a starting price of $43,675.
-Well, the Tesla Model Y Long Range starts at $49,990.
-The ID.4 AWD Pro has its towing capacity of 2,700 lbs and an estimated range towing of around 125 miles (50% guestimate).
+So if we look at the ID.4 AWD Pro S, which has a starting price of $48,675.
+Well, the Tesla Model Y Long Range starts at $51,990.
+The ID.4 AWD Pro S has a towing capacity of 2,700 lbs and an estimated range towing of around 120 miles (50% guestimate).

-The Tesla Model Y Long-Range can tow 3,500 lbs and has an estimated range towing of around 156 miles (50% guestimate).
-Therefore, the Model Y would appear to be in competition with the ID.4 right?
-Well, not currently as you’ll see below, but in the coming years if the ID.4 sells well it might be.
+The Tesla Model Y Long-Range can tow 3,500 lbs and has an estimated range towing of around 163 miles (50% guestimate).
+Therefore, the Model Y would appear to be in competition with the ID.4 versions which can tow.

 My Thoughts On The VW ID.4…